Want to polarize a room of homeschoolers? Say these words: homeschool standardized testing.

 And, you’ll find others who talk about the many problems with “teaching to test” and how standardized testing damages education.

-Let’s take a look at common standardized testing benefits, as well as some downfalls of the exams:
+Let’s take a look at common standardized testing benefits, as well as some downfalls of exams:

 Standardized Testing Cons